ccsalazar/readable-reactnd-project/README.md

 `npm install` or `yarn`

-once the dependencies have been installed, go ahead and run the server with the follow command:
+once the dependencies have been installed, go ahead and run the server with the following command:

 `node server`